babeheim/advent-of-code-2021/README.md

 - 5: greater than packets, returns 1 if value of first sub-packet is greater than value of second sub-packet, otherwise returns 0; must have exactly two sub-packets
 - 6: less than packets, returns 1 if value of first sub-packet is less than value of second sub-packet, otherwise returns 0; must have exactly two sub-packets
 - 7: equals to packets, returns 1 if value of first sub-packet is equal to than value of second sub-packet, otherwise returns 0; must have exactly two sub-packets

+In Part One, we are asked to calculate the sum of the version number a packet and all sub-packets recursively.
+In Part Two we are to perform all the operations within a packet.

 ```r